 As we’ve discussed in previous blog posts, animals have been a focus of Native American culture since the beginning of time.
-Although we often associate animals such as deer, bear, and fox with Native American culture, insects have also played a role in many Native American myths.
+Although we often associate animals such as deer, bears, and foxes with Native American culture, insects have also played a role in many Native American myths.

 Native American tribes all had different meanings for the butterfly.
 Some tribes saw it as a symbol of a dream, some as a symbol of joy, some as communication from a lost loved one, and so forth.